ZupIT/beagle-docs/content/en/resources/customization/beagle-for-flutter/services/http-client.md

 title: HTTP Client
 weight: 189
 description: >-
-  You will find here information of how to configure and use the HTTP client in Beagle Flutter.
+  In this section, you will information on how to configure and use the HTTP client in Beagle Flutter.
 ---

 ---